antoBit/antodev/src/blog/2021-03-01-11ty-sass-with-gulp-sass.md

 * add vendor prefixes when required
 * minify the code

-2. "watch" "build" tasks to trigger the original "css" task when editing files (watch) or building the site (build).
+2. "watch" and "build" tasks to trigger the original "css" task when editing files (watch) or building the site (build).

+A gulp task is just a function that gets a name assigned and can be called by Gulp to edit our files.

 ```js
 const gulp = require('gulp')